 In summary, once a customer submits an order via the Wing mobile app our drone flies to pick up the package at our delivery facility.
 The drone then climbs to a cruise height on average of about 45 metres (150 feet) above ground, flying to the designated delivery destination in several minutes.
 Once at the customer destination, the drone slows down, hovers, descends to a delivery height of 7 metres (23 feet) above ground, and then lowers the tether and automatically releases the package in the desired delivery area.
 There is no need to unclip or assist with the delivery of the package.
 The drone then climbs back to cruise height and returns to the Wing site.

-After a customer places an order, our unmanned traffic management (UTM) software plans a route designed to avoid obstacles and meet regulatory requirements.
+After a customer places an order, our uncrewed traffic management (UTM) software plans a route designed to avoid obstacles and meet regulatory requirements.
 Once planned, the UTM software indicates to the aircraft that it is safe to fly to the customer’s delivery location.
 The aircraft automatically monitors its systems to make sure it is safe to fly and will prevent takeoff or automatically take contingency actions if a problem is detected.
 Our trained pilots oversee everything to make sure the system is operating smoothly.

 Wing’s aircraft is designed to deliver small packages that weigh approximately 1.2 kg (2.6 lbs) or less.
 We’ve delivered fresh foods, medicines, household items and tools to users thus far, and we hope to deliver any items that communities find useful in the future.